Gastrointestinal Symptoms

 - Cold food

-- Diet drinks and sugarless gum and candies containing artificial sweeteners
+- Diet drinks, sugarless gum, and candies containing artificial sweeteners

 When to Report Diarrhea

-- Ask your health care provider when and how to report your symptoms to them.
+- Ask your health care provider when and how to report your symptoms.

-- Report if your diarrhea gets worse, if your diarrhea is severe (>7), or your diarrhea does not improve from your self-care activities.
+- Report if your diarrhea gets worse, is severe (e.g., increased frequency or inability to control), or does not improve with your self-care activities.

-Ask your doctor what you should do in the case of an emergency and when your diarrhea should be reported urgently.
-This may include if you are experiencing diarrhea that lasts more than 24 hours, dark yellow urine or absence of urine production, nausea and vomiting that accompanies diarrhea, dizziness, rectal bleeding, a temperature higher than 100.4 ̊F, swollen or painful abdomen or red, scaly, or broken rectal skin.
+- Ask your doctor what you should do in case of an emergency and when your diarrhea should be reported immediately.
+Symptoms may include diarrhea that lasts more than 24 hours; dark yellow urine; absence of urine production; nausea and vomiting that accompanies diarrhea; dizziness; rectal bleeding; a temperature above 100.4 ̊F; swollen or painful abdomen; red, scaly, or broken rectal skin.

 Constipation

-Constipation is when it is difficult or painful to have a bowel movement.
+Constipation means it is difficult or painful to have a bowel movement.
 You may also feel bloated or uncomfortable.
-Constipation is a common symptom and can be caused by a brain tumor, medications used to treat side effects, or treatment.
+Constipation can be caused by a brain tumor, cancer treatment, or medications used to treat side effects.

 Constipation may include the following symptoms: